GyverLibs/FastBot/README_EN.md

     - Added editing messages and a bunch of everything

 - v2.1:
-    - More optimization
-    - Added text formatting (markdown, html)
+    - More optimization- Added text formatting (markdown, html)
     - Added a reply to the message

 - v2.2: